AI-EnabledSoftwareEngineering-AISE/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-Since its establishment in 2018, the AI-based Software Engineering (AISE) Research LAB has stood as a prominent hub for excellence in software engineering education and practical application.
-AISE is dedicated to exploring the profound intersections of Artificial Intelligence (AI) and Software Engineering (SE), commonly known as AI4SE.
+Since its establishment in 2018, the Safe AI-based Software Engineering (S-AISE) Research LAB has stood as a prominent hub for excellence in safe software engineering education and practical application.
+S-AISE is dedicated to exploring the profound intersections of Safe Artificial Intelligence (AI) and Software Engineering (SE), commonly known as AI4SE.
 Moreover, the lab strives to cultivate secure and reliable engineering methodologies specifically tailored for the construction of intelligent software, aptly termed SE4AI.